rebcabin/masr/specs.md

 into `Assignment` in a whole tree and converts nested call syntax into vectors. `eval`, in the namespace `masr.specs`, applies all the sugar functions to an expression.
-Call `asr-eval` to do that.
+Call `to-full-form` to do that.
 The `legacy` macro simply quotes a whole sugared expression.

 ```clojure
 (defn rewrite-for-legacy